BushLife - Bonnchere Cave Hero

 Are the Bonnechere Caves Pet-Friendly?

 Unfortunately, your pets are not allowed to go cave exploring.
 You can, however, leash your pet to the fence line.
-Don’t worry – the staff was kind enough to check in on our dog.
+Don’t worry – the staff is super sweet and kind enough to check in on our dog as well as the others.

 The History of the Bonnechere Caves

-As you prepare for your journey into the Bonnechere Caves, it is worth taking a moment to delve into the history of this incredible natural wonder.
-The caves were carved into the limestone bedrock over millions of years by the Bonnechere River, which still flows through the underground tunnels.
+The Bonnechere cave system was carved into the limestone bedrock over millions of years by the Bonnechere River, which still flows through the underground tunnels.
 It was not until 1955 when Tom Woodward discovered the caves and had them drained to open them as a tourist attraction, which has been wowing visitors ever since.

 Over the years, many legends and myths have sprung up around the Bonnechere Caves.
 Some believe that the notorious outlaw Jesse James used the caves as a hideout, while others claim that the ghost of a young girl who drowned in the nearby river haunts the caves.
 Whatever the truth, there is no denying that the Bonnechere Caves have a steep history and mystery.